This post was originally published in 2014. Due to its popularity and evergreen material, we have updated it with some new examples. Enjoy!

 #3: Site Security

 Read or not, the presence of information on how your customer’s private data is handled can be a huge factor in winning customers over.
-Look for opportunities to link to your security pages throughout your site (i.e., whenever someone is taking an action where this might be an issue) and write easy to read and scannable security pages.
+Write easy to read and scannable security pages, and look for opportunities to link to them throughout your site (i.e., whenever someone is taking an action where this might be an issue).
+PayPal is smart to include the link to their privacy policies right under the signup form, assuring anyone who might have hesitations.

 Most visitors who see links to the security pages will be satisfied by that alone.
 Others may click to the page to scan or read.
 Make your security pages easy to read so visitors can also have internal security about becoming your customer.

 #4: Customer Reviews & Testimonials

 Customer reviews are critical in answering the “why you?” question.
 Look for opportunities to have your customers provide feedback and testimonials about the value your company offers.
 This means giving your visitors something to brag about.

 Nothing gets bragged about more than when you exceed customer expectations, and that all starts with good quality engagement.
 From the very first visit, the visitor must have an exceptional experience on your website.
 Great content, great visuals, great follow-up.
 When you take care of your customers beyond the norm, they’ll share it.

 #5: Guarantees and Assurances

 Not every business can provide iron-clad guarantees on products or services, but assurances can go a long, long way to making potential customers feel at ease when doing business with you.
 What can you do to provide these assurances?
 Find out and provide the information to your visitors.

 Guarantees go beyond product and service performance.
 Sometimes it’s just a matter of customer service.
 Let visitors know you respond to all emails within 24 hours, like the example below from UPS, or that they’ll always get a live person on the phone on the first try.
 Or maybe if they have trouble using your product, you provide technical help to ensure they get the value of what they’ve ordered.